HBBC SCHOOL OF MUSIC

 FEES & PAYMENTS

-Registration and Tuition MUST BE PAID IN FULL to begin lessons.
+Registration and Tuition MUST BE PAID IN FULL to reserve a lesson time.

-Check: Make payable to HBBC School of Music, include the student’s name, and mail to HBBC School of Music, 1800 Glenwood Ave., Raleigh, NC 27608
+Check: MUST be received by the last day of registration.
+A teacher will not be assigned until the check is received.
+Make check payable to HBBC School of Music, include the student’s name, and mail to: HBBC School of Music, 1800 Glenwood Ave., Raleigh NC 27608.

 FEE SCHEDULE